-Not only is this trip report the last of a trilogy describing three different visits to the Peak District during the autumn of 2017, it also is the last one from that year that still needed writing.
-2018 is next and 2019 follows though my hill wandering appears to have stopped mid year for a number of reasons that I can recall readily at this moment.
-Still, these were different times compared what we are going through at the moment so it is good to be transported.
+Not only does this trip report the last of a trilogy describing three different visits to the Peak District during the autumn of 2017, but it also is the last one from that year that still needed writing.
+2018 is next and 2019 follows, though my hill wandering appears to have stopped mid-year for a number of reasons that I can recall readily at this moment.
+Still, these were different times compared to what we are going through at the moment, so it is good to be transported.
 Hopefully, we can enjoy more like them again sooner rather than later.
-Old memories are most useful but the collection always needs augmenting.
+Old memories are most useful, but the collection always needs augmenting.

-After days spent around the Great Ridge and Ladybower Reservoir, another idea prompted me to devote one to the countryside around Stanage Edge and that is what this trip report describes.
-It was a return after a break extending back to the early years of the century, there were several day trips to this part of the world and they brought home to me how hard it can be to find a marked right of way on pathless ground.
-There are times when general direction of travel is all you need so amp and compass work without so much regard for legality is then the way to proceed.
+After days spent around the Great Ridge and Ladybower Reservoir, another idea prompted me to devote one to the countryside around Stanage Edge, and that is what this trip report describes.
+It was a return after a break extending back to the early years of the century, there were several day trips to this part of the world, and they brought home to me how hard it can be to find a marked right of way on pathless ground.
+There are times when general direction of travel is all you need, so map and compass work without so much regard for legality is then the way to proceed.

-That meant there was an experiment ahead of me on arriving in Bamford though I picked my way along lanes at the start.
+That meant there was an experiment ahead of me on arriving in Bamford, though I picked my way along lanes at the start.
 Designs on going up a bridleway through Bamford Clough were dashed by signs indicating excavations as part of maintenance works on the electricity supply network.
-Others were more courageous (or foolhardy, depending what lay ahead of them) while I stuck with tarmac tramping for a little longer before I found an alternative footpath leading me from Ashopton Road to New Road, thus achieving a not dissimilar outcome.
-Doing so might have granted me less restricted views of my surroundings though and one of those appears above.
+Others were more courageous (or foolhardy, depending on what lay ahead of them) while I stuck with tarmac tramping for a little longer before I found an alternative footpath leading me from Ashopton Road to New Road, thus achieving a not dissimilar outcome.
+Doing so might have granted me less restricted views of my surroundings, though, and one of those appears above.

-Eventually, it was time to crossing pathless moorland with some useful features like walls being so broken down that their visibility and usefulness get diminished.
+Eventually, it was time to cross pathless moorland, with some useful features like walls being so broken down that their visibility and usefulness get diminished.
 That though sends my mind back to a laden with memories of unguided cross-country tramping in failing light that eventually landed me in Bamford after scaring me more than a little.
-That day, banks of heather started to look like walls so that is why their appearance on an OS map may not give you the handrails that you need.
+That day, banks of heather started to look like walls, so that is why their appearance on an OS map may not give you the handrails that you need.
 This was no saunter for those who depend on human landmarks for way finding guidance.